 - If you are using Runcam Split or any other camera that uses 5V, there is only one 5V regulated port that can be used to power the camera.
 So, if your transmitter only takes 2S to 6S, then it will have to be powered from one of the ESC leads.

 - If your transmitter only takes 12V and you are building a 4S or higher setup, a 12V step-down regulator will have to be connected from either the battery pads or the ESC pads and the transmitter will be powered from there.

 Betaflight OSD Support

 Since the board offers support for the Betaflight OSD, you can view important data such as battery voltage, current consumed, current draw, flight time and PID values.
 You can also tune the PIDs from the OSD menu, vary rates, PIDs, rate filters and values on filters.

-The OSD compatibility and clean and a low profile build render this board an excellent choice for your quadcopter.
+The OSD compatibility and clean and low profile build render this board an excellent choice for your quadcopter.
 The board boasts a great build quality.
 Having said that, it is rather difficult to solder the board and soldering becomes easier on another OSD enabled board such as the Omnibus F4.
 The Omnibus F4 does not come with an integrated PDB.

-I have used the Betaflight FC in a couple of my quadcopters.
+I have used the Betaflight F3 Flight Controller in a couple of my quadcopters.
 In one of them, the video could not be transmitted from the quadcopter if the video terminals were hooked up to the board.
 If they were connected together, the video would get transmitted.
 I scoured the internet and found other users who had similar issues.
 FPVModel asked me to send it back to them and offer 50% discount on my next purchase.

 If you prefer a tight and neat build, this board is the one for you.
 Having said that, there is still plenty of room for improvements.
 Once the board has been connected, it will have to be configured via the Betaflight Configurator.